Is cosmetic dentistry the best way to go for me?

 1) Take some quality mirror time.

 Study your smile in the mirror and identify exactly what it is that you don’t like.
 Are your teeth yellowish or discolored?
 Do you have black triangles showing between your teeth?
 Are your teeth protruding, overlapped, or look too small or too large?
 Do you have a gummy smile?
-Make a list of those features that jump out to you.
+Make a list of those features that you need for that perfect smile.

 2) Do your research.